akashamalan/vaani-voice-rag/README.md

 # वाणी — Voice RAG

+The Live Link Is : https://mel-releases-yard-terrorists.trycloudflare.com/
+(because some issue Now it Completed)

 Voice-enabled Retrieval-Augmented Generation over MSMARCO-XI (Hindi).
 Speak a question, get an answer grounded in retrieved passages.